 If your water heater's capacity isn't behind your hot water issues, consider what other issues might be.

-What to Do if Your Water Heater Doesn't Have Enough Heating Capacity
+What To Do If Your Unit Doesn’t Have Enough Water Heater Capacity

 It's very possible that you'll have to upgrade your water heater if it's not meeting your needs.
 Consider getting an expert's opinion before moving ahead.